-To display the Windows desktop screen, follow these steps:

-- 1. Connect a USB mouse and keyboard to the analyzer.
-For the USB connectors on the side panel, see Figure 2-3 on page 2-5. - 2.
-Use a mouse to move the pointer to the bottom of screen (see Figure 2-25).
-The task bar appears. - 3.
-Locate the pointer on the RSA3303B or RSA3308B icon in the task bar and right-click.
-A menu appears. - 4.
-Select Close from the menu.
+This analyzer operates under Windows XP.
+You can switch to a Windows XP desktop screen or execute a Windows XP application program.
+Displaying the To display the Windows desktop screen, follow these steps: Windows Desktop Connect a USB mouse and keyboard to the analyzer.
+For the USB connectors on the side panel, see Figure 2-3 on page 2-6.
+2. Use a mouse to move the pointer to the bottom of screen (see Figure 2-25).
+The task bar appears.
+3. Locate the pointer on the RSA3408B icon in the task bar and right-click.
+A menu appears.
+4. Select Close from the menu.
 The analyzer system program terminates and the Windows XP desktop screen appears.
 Switching from Windows Desktop to the Analyzer View.
-To switch from the Windows desktop screen to the analyzer view display, from the task bar, select Start > Program > TEK RTSA.
+To switch from the Windows desktop screen to the analyzer view display, from the task bar, select Start &gt; Program &gt; TEK RTSA .
 The analyzer program starts.

-Starting Windows XP Applications

-When you use a mouse to move the pointer to the bottom of screen, a task bar appears (see Figure 2-25).
+Starting Windows XP Applications When you use a mouse to move the pointer to the bottom of screen, a task bar appears (see Figure 2-25).
 The task bar contains Start and the analyzer application icons.
 Follow the Windows XP operating procedure and access Windows applications using the Start menu.

-Setting Date and Time

-The screen displays the date and time managed by the Windows XP operating system.
+Setting Date and Time The screen displays the date and time managed by the Windows XP operating system.
 You can use the Windows time setting program to set the date and time.